-- Obtaining permits – new construction and additions to existing buildings often requires approval by the local authority and obtaining a permit.
+- Obtaining permits – new construction and additions to existing buildings often require approval by the local authority and obtain a permit.

-- Providing materials – materials for construction can include cement, drywall, wood floors, or paint.
+- Providing materials – construction materials can include cement, drywall, wood floors, or paint.

-- Buying fixtures – remodeling and construction often involves new fixtures such as a stainless steel stove, Sub-Zero refrigerator, or fancy new chandelier.
+- Buying fixtures – remodeling and construction often involve new fixtures such as a stainless steel stove, a Sub-Zero refrigerator, or a fancy new chandelier.

 - Paying for utilities – sometimes temporary utilities such as generator power, drinking water, and sewage are needed for construction.

 Say your contractor and his team suddenly stopped working, and he or she is demanding excessive payment for materials and labor not originally agreed upon.
-Or, your client, the owner, is refusing to pay you after completion of the project.
-Either way, you’ll want to make sure you have an agreement in writing to protect your rights.
+Or, your client, the owner, refuses to pay you after completing the project.
+Either way, you’ll want a written agreement to protect your rights.
 If you don’t have an agreement, you risk wasting time and money, not to mention the quality of the construction.

 The success of construction depends on clearly defined expectations and schedules.
-Mistakes or delays affect both owners and contractors negatively, causing owners additional costs because they are unable to use the property for the intended purpose at the intended time, and causing contractors additional costs for labor and equipment.
+Mistakes or delays affect both owners and contractors negatively, causing owners additional costs because they cannot use the property for the intended purpose at the intended time and causing contractors additional costs for labor and equipment.

-In order for liquidated damages to be upheld, the owner’s damages must be uncertain or difficult to determine ahead of time.
-In addition, the liquidated damages must be a reasonable amount and cannot be a penalty.
+For liquidated damages to be upheld, the owner’s damages must be uncertain or difficult to determine ahead of time.
+In addition, the liquidated damages must be reasonable and cannot be a penalty.
 And the delay in construction cannot be due to circumstances beyond the contractor’s control, such as changes in the work or extreme weather.

-Here are some common causes of delays in construction:
+Here are some common causes of construction delays: